dataliterate/cms.js-starter/pages/about.md

 1. Making complexity graspable and beautiful
 2. Creating happiness through design
-3. Contributing to a better world for all living things (including my beloved ==cats==, trees and brutalist buildings)
+3. Contributing to a better world for all living things (including my beloved cats, trees and brutalist buildings)

 Looking ahead, I believe the next 25 years will be both very challenging and wonderful.
 I'm excited to continue growing, learning, and making a positive impact through design.
 If you're interested in any of my recent or future work, please [get in touch](mailto:ch@dataliterate.de) and let's meet – physically or digitally!